-Does negotiating make you look petty?
+Always benchmark your salary & equity, so you know where you lie on the comp band.
+Does this make you look petty?
 No, if anything, it shows you’ve done your homework.
-Not negotiating terrible terms betrays your naivete — like me when I signed my offer.
+Not negotiating betrays your naivete — like me when I signed my offer.

 Whatever you settle on, make sure to get it in writing.
 Many a verbal promise is broken when there’s large sums of money at stake.

 If you still wind up with a crazy bill, see if the next company you join is willing to pay your switching cost.
 I forgot to do this when negotiating with Instagram, but it can work, especially with bigger companies.
 The downside is that if you need the new company to bail you out of your old one, you are at their mercy.